Header Top Bar

 S Pass & Work Permit

-The S Pass is designed for mid-level foreign workers with a minimum salary of $S3,000.
-Applicants are judged on a point-based system that considers salary, education level, relevant skills, job type and work experience.
+The S Pass is designed for mid-level foreign workers with a minimum salary of S$3,650 for the financial sector and S$3,150 for other sectors (from 1 September 2023) for new applications.
+Applicants are judged on a point-based system that considers salary, education level, relevant skills, job type, and work experience.
 The number of S Pass holders your company can employ is determined by your industry’s Dependency Ratio Ceiling (DRC).

-For basic-skilled workers earning $2,500 or less, employers may apply for a Work Permit (WP) with a maximum duration of two years, subject to the employee’s passport validity and a Banker’s Guarantee.
+For basic-skilled workers earning less than S$3,000, employers may apply for a Work Permit (WP)* with a maximum duration of two years, subject to the employee’s passport validity and a Banker’s Guarantee.
 Employees may only be selected from approved source countries.

 Employers may apply for a Dependant’s Pass (DP) to permit their employee’s spouses and children to live in Singapore.
 The DP is connected to the validity of the employee’s work pass, and the employee must be earning at least S$6,000 a month.